ivanleongwm/paper-trading/README.md

 5. Create logout route for front-end.
 Link and redirect every piece together.

+6. Display history made by user (bought and sold stocks).
+Created profile icon at footer bar.

-6. Complete this read-me page.
+7. Complete this read-me page.